 After signing up, you will be asked to create your first location.
 This does not necessarily need to be your HQ.
 To create your first location, you will need to assign it a name and an address as shown.
 If you prefer, you may click the map to assign your address rather than typing it.
 When you are satisfied, please click "Next".

 You may create any number of new locations or areas as necessary.
-For more information, please read our article.
+For more information about duplicating locations, please read our article.

 Create Your Scheduling Areas